n1k0/nicolas.perriault.net/_posts/code/2013/2013-09-29-get-your-frontend-javascript-code-covered.md

 title: Get your Frontend JavaScript Code Covered
 date: 2013-09-29
 categories: code
-tags: frontend programming testing javascript
+tags: frontend programming testing javascript webdev
 ---

 So finally you're [testing your frontend JavaScript code]?
 Great!
 The more you